Hube2/acf-post2post/README.md

 ## So why do this?

-I did not actually create this pluging to make it easier on the person that's managing a site, although that is an added side benifit.
-The main reason for implementing some way to make relationship and post object fields biderectional is the doing reverse relationship queries for ACF is a huge PITA.
+I did not actually create this plugin to make it easier on the person that's managing a site, although that is an added side benifit.
+The main reason for implementing some way to make relationship and post object fields biderectional is that doing reverse relationship queries for ACF is a huge PITA.
 I completely understand why this is not built into ACF.
-If it was built in then Elliot would need to deal with relationship fields in repeaters and flex field and nested repeaters.
+If it was built in then Elliot would need to deal with relationship fields in repeaters and flex fields and nested repeaters.
 And then there is the problem of relationships with different post types and fields with different names.
 It would be a deep dark rabbit hole from which I don't think he'd return.
 There are too many parameters.
 On the other hand, filters and actions can be created with a finite number of options to do the work that's needed.
-This is just

 #### Automatic Updates
 Github updater support has been removed.
 This plugin has been published to WordPress.Org here